30+ years of experience

 Houston Criminal Defense Attorney Ed Chernoff will personally supervise your case and create a legal solution to deal with your criminal problem.
 He represents clients in State and Federal Court and practices in Fort Bend, Harris, Montgomery, Galveston and Chambers Counties.

 Whether Shoplifting, Fraud or White Color Theft, you need to employ a strong theft lawyer. to represent your interests

-When you need a Lawyer for your Family Assault case, your case depends on strong representation
+When you need a Criminal Defense Attorney for your Family Assault case, your case depends on strong representation

-Nothing is more important than hiring a strong attorney for indecency of a child, sexual assault or rape
+Nothing is more important than hiring a strong criminal defense attorney for indecency of a child, sexual assault or rape

 If you need a lawyer for a drug crime drug possession or marijuana, call for strong representation

 DO YOU NEED A CRIMINAL LAWYER IN HOUSTON?